 Too Many Marketing Data Sources?
 How CDPs Help You Profit from Them All

 Data is the backbone of marketing today.
 But with the volume of customer data growing exponentially every year, how do you integrate, update, and assemble all that data into a unified view of each customer?
 It’s a big challenge.
-That’s why marketing and IT executives are increasingly considering customer data platforms (CDPs) as a solution for bringing together information from diverse sources — everything from social media to loyalty programs to IoT — to create personalized customer experiences that sell.
+That’s why marketing and IT executives are increasingly considering customer data platforms (CDPs) as a solution for bringing together information from diverse traditional and digital marketing data sources — everything from social media to loyalty programs to IoT — to create personalized customer experiences that sell.

 Taking data from a myriad of data sources, the best CDPs promise to integrate data points into a larger ‘marketing brain’ that enables organizations to make better decisions and design smarter campaigns across many different channels.

 Early adopters like Atsushi Yasumuro, senior manager of digital marketing at Subaru, sing the praises of CDPs for their ability to provide millions of highly targeted, hyper-personalized customer experiences.

 Data Unification Improves Customer Experiences — AND Sales

 “By unifying our customer data, the possibilities to improve the customer experience are endless,” says Yasumuro, whose company uses Arm Treasure Data’s CDP to integrate its customers’ online and offline profiles to boost sales and streamline the car-buying process.
 The company has seen a 350 percent increase in new ad campaign performance as a result of its CDP-fueled data integration.